Background pattern

 • Anger towards others, confusion, mood changes, depression, anxiety, nervousness, difficulty thinking.

-• Seizures, spasmodic movements, difficulty speaking, memory loss, tremors, difficulty sleeping, headache, sensitive skin, numbness, coordination difficulties, unusual eye movements, increased, decreased, or absent reflexes.
+• Seizures, spasmodic movements, difficulty speaking, memory loss, tremors, difficulty sleeping, headache, sensitive skin, decreased sensitivity (numbness), difficulty with coordination, unusual eye movements, increased, decreased, or absent reflexes.

 • Blurred vision, double vision.

-• Increased blood pressure, redness, or dilation of blood vessels.
+• Increased blood pressure, flushing, or dilation of blood vessels.

 • Difficulty breathing, bronchitis, sore throat, cough, dry nose.

-• Vomiting, nausea, dental problems, inflamed gums, diarrhea, stomach pain, indigestion, constipation, dry mouth, flatulence.
+• Vomiting, nausea, dental problems, inflamed gums, diarrhea, stomach pain, indigestion, constipation, dry mouth or throat, flatulence.

-• Joint pain, muscle pain, back pain, spasms.
+• Joint pain, muscle pain, back pain, tremors.

-• Swelling in the legs and arms, difficulty walking, weakness, pain, discomfort, flu-like symptoms.
+• Swelling in the legs and arms, difficulty walking, weakness, pain, feeling of discomfort, flu-like symptoms.

 • Decreased white blood cell count, weight gain.